nevakrien/resume/README.md

 ## My Own Tools

-- [`source_viewer`](https://crates.io/crates/source_viewer): A language-agnostic Rust CLI tool for analyzing disassembly.
+- [`source_viewer`](https://crates.io/crates/source_viewer): A language-agnostic Rust CLI tool for analyzing disassembly in a TUI enviorment.
 Supports any language without requiring a special build.
 - [`auto_new`](https://crates.io/crates/auto_new): A procedural macro for ergonomic constructor generation in Rust (100+ downloads in the first 2 days).
 Lightweight, fast, and dependency-free.

 ## Educational Content